 The resemblance is especially striking when many of its stakeholders are seen-it-all, tattoo’d industry veterans rather than dilettantes diversifying their investment portfolios — and when the enterprise undergoes a shakeup that sees the departure of some members and the addition of new ones.

-However, all three men went to great lengths to dissociate themselves with that transition, from which was born the lengthy moniker it now sports.
+However, all three men went to great lengths to dissociate themselves with that transition, from which was born the lengthy moniker it now sports, soon to be pruned back again.

 “We didn’t have much to do with that,” chuckled Bramley, a bristle-bearded furniture maker and machinist.
 “That was the previous management.”